bolaft/diannotator/README.md

 #### `colors`

-A dictionary, whose keys represent dimension names and whose elements are **hexadecimal color codes** used for displaying labels.
+A dictionary, whose keys represent layer names and whose elements are **hexadecimal color codes** used for displaying labels.
 The `colors` field is mandatory but the dictionary may be left empty, in which case labels will be displayed in a randomly generated color.

 # Usage

 ### Annotation:

-Black buttons on the bottom of the screen show the possible labels for the active dimension.
+Black buttons on the bottom of the screen show the possible labels for the active layer.
 The active segment is the last one displayed, appearing in bold.
 To apply a label to a segment, click on the appropriate button or type a sufficiently discriminating part of the label (for example, `req dir` for `request directives`) then press Enter.

 ### Keyboard Shortcuts: